What is the Long-Term Stock Exchange and who is it for?

-The Exchange will offer trading in all U.S.-listed stocks, including those listed on other national securities exchanges such as the New York Stock Exchange and Nasdaq.
-A main feature of the U.S. securities markets is that regardless of where a company chooses to list its stock, the shares will trade everywhere.
+The exchange will offer trading in all U.S.-listed stocks.
+A main feature of the U.S. securities markets is that regardless of the exchange where a company lists its shares, the shares trade everywhere.
 Thus, stocks listed on the NYSE or Nasdaq will trade on the Long-Term Stock Exchange and vice versa.

 When will the Long-Term Stock Exchange be able to accept listings?

 We expect to announce a date once all administrative and technical prerequisites are complete.
 To learn about listing with the Long-Term Stock Exchange, please email us at firstname.lastname@example.org.

 Why are short-term pressures a problem for public companies?